zammad/zammad-admin-documentation/system/data-privacy.rst

 you may wish to **permanently delete users from the system**, along with **all of their associated tickets**.

-.. hint:: You can even create automated deletion tasks for tickets and users based on custom conditions via :doc:`scheduler </manage/scheduler>`!
+You can create manual deletion tasks or even automated deletion tasks for tickets and users based on custom conditions via :doc:`scheduler </manage/scheduler>`!

+Access to this panel requires ``admin.data_privacy`` permissions (introduced in Zammad 3.5).

+On older systems that have not been updated yet, customers can also be :docs:`deleted via the Zammad console </admin/console/dangerzone-for-experts.html#deleting-customers>`.

 .. figure:: /images/system/data-privacy/creating-a-new-deletion-task.png
    :alt: User deletion dialog in the Data Privacy panel